manifold-lang/pymanifold/README.md

 This project is still in development, features that need to be added are:

-* Add an elecrophoretic cross as a new node type with voltages at two ends and pressure driven flow on the other two short ends.
-Steps:
-  * Create a new translate method named translate\_ep\_cross
-    * This requires 4 connections, two must have a voltage constraint and the other two have a pressure constraint
-	  * This will require the creation of a new port type that is a voltage input, currently only fluid injection ports exist with a pressure and flow rate, this will have a voltage and no flow
-	* Needs to append correct SMT expressions based on those in Stephen Chou's report to simulate an electropheretic cross(EP cross) https://drive.google.com/open?id=1UF-Jun4-ppJHyb1wMQFqFzaUNbZSdkzl
-  * Add the name of that translation method to the translate\_nodes under the name ep\_cross
 * Feature to output electrical characteristics of chip to MapleSim(or something similar)
   * Produce Modelica code using [OMPython](https://github.com/OpenModelica/OMPython)
   to feed into MapleSim